Littlestown, Pennsylvania

 Littlestown is a borough in Adams County, Pennsylvania, United States.
 The population was 4,782 at the 2020 census.

-Originally laid out by Peter Klein in 1760, the town was first named "Petersburg".
-German settlers in the area came to call the town "Kleine Stedtle".
-As confusion between the town and a neighboring town (also named "Petersburg", now York Springs) grew, the town officially changed its name to Littlestown (essentially a translation of "Kleine Stedtle" from German) in 1795.
+Originally laid out by Peter Klein in 1760, the town was first named Petersburg.
+German settlers in the area came to call the town Kleine Stedtle.
+In 1795, as confusion between the town and a neighboring town, also named Petersburg and now named York Springs) was growing, the town changed its name to Littlestown, an English translation of the German name Kleine Stedtle.